p3l6/blog/ref/typescript.md

 for (let x of list) // loops over the values of list for (let i in list) // loops over the keys of list
 ```
-“of” can only be used on Symbol.iterator things, while “in” can be used on any object to enumerate it’s properties
+"of" can only be used on Symbol.iterator things, while "in" can be used on any object to enumerate it’s properties

 ## Modules
 * Variables, functions etc are not visible outside their module, unless exported. (and then imported)